Longing for the Quiet Home

 Let’s look at the practical ways we can do this:

 - Purchase small little baskets, so when it’s time to do the laundry, your little one is by your side helping with his own little basket of laundry.
+Our kids LOVE to help in this way!

 - Limit their access to clothing.
 If mom picks out their daily outfit, there is no fuss… no mess.
+As they become more responsible, allow them the privilege of choosing their own outfit.